tetzank/homepage/content/posts/identical-code-folding.md

 Even more interesting than removing unused functions is consolidating identical instances of templated functions.
 For each template parameter, the compiler generates a new instance.
-In case of templated classes, we generate code per template parameter for every member function.
+In case of templated classes, it generates code per template parameter for every member function.
 The instances can have identical code, e.g., the member function is independent of the template parameters or the types are semantically equivalent for the applied operations.
 Let's see if we can minimize the code explosion by deduplicating code when it is identical.